Becoming Catholic and Being Confirmed FAQs

 What is a sponsor, and how do I get one?

 Each individual in RCIA or the Short Course undertakes this journey with the guidance of a mentor-in-faith known as a sponsor.
-Sponsors are full-initiated (confirmed), practicing, faith-filled Catholic Christians who desire to share their faith with those journeying toward becoming Catholic.
+Sponsors are full-initiated (confirmed), practicing, faith-filled Catholic Christians who desire to share their faith with those journeying toward becoming Catholic or being Confirmed.
 Sponsors attend all RCIA or Short Course sessions and events with their candidate.
-You are welcome to select your own sponsor, or we can help match you up with one.
+You are welcome to select your own sponsor (so long as they meet the above criteria), or we can help match you up with one.
 If you’re a Catholic interested in serving as a sponsor, please email Brett Perkins, or attend one of our Information Sessions at the beginning of each semester.